 No special abilities but the highest potential damage output across the non-leader fighters.

-On top of that the Sequitor-Prime with Redemption Cache has access to the Quad ability of the warband, damaging every visible unit within 3” for the value of the ability.
+The Sequitor-Prime with Redemption Cache has access to a Quad ability, damaging every visible unit within 3” up to 6 wounds.

-This ability makes him the second most expensive unit in the warband (behind the Castigator Prime) but also an interesting option in case you need a Sequitor to lead your army as it has otherwise the same attributes of the Prime armed with a Maul.
+This ability makes him one of the most expensive unit in the warband but also an interesting option in case you need a Sequitor to lead your army as it has otherwise the same attributes of the Prime armed with a Maul.

 In summary the Sequitors can be divided in 3 groups: